 A multistage sampling procedure was adopted for this study.
-In the first stage, Owo LGA was purposively selected out of the 18 LGAs in Ondo

-State for this study because of its high profile aquaculture status in the state.
-This prominent aquaculture status was attested to by Ondo State Fisheries Department of 2013, in which Owo LGA was listed as having 97 registered fish farmers.
-Simple random sampling technique was then used to select fifty fish farmers from the LGA, which represents 51.5% of the active fish farmers in the LGA.
+In the first stage, Owo LGA was purposively selected out of the 18 LGAs in Ondo State for this study because of its high profile aquaculture status in the state.
+This prominent aquaculture status was attested to by Ondo State Fisheries Department of 2013 in which Owo LGA was listed as having 97 registered fish farmers.
+Simple random sampling technique was then used to select 50 fish farmers from the LGA.